Enforced disappearance: United States

-According to Amnesty International (AI), the United States has engaged in forced disappearance of prisoners of war, all captured overseas and never taken to the US, in the course of its War on Terror.
+According to Amnesty International (AI), the United States has engaged in forced disappearance of prisoners of war, all captured overseas and never taken to the US, in the course of its war on terror.
 AI lists at "least 39 detainees, all of whom are still missing, who are believed to have been held in secret sites run by the United States government overseas."

 The United States Department of Defense kept the identity of the individuals it held in the US Guantanamo Bay Naval Base ("Gitmo") in Cuba secret, from its opening on 11 January 2002 to 20 April 2006.
 An official list of the 558 individuals then held in the camp was published on 20 April 2006 in response to a court order from United States District Judge Jed Rakoff.
 Another list, stated to be of all 759 individuals who had been held in Guantanamo, was published on 20 May 2006.

 In 2015, American journalist Spencer Ackerman wrote a series of articles in The Guardian on the Homan Square facility in Chicago, comparing it to a CIA black site.
 Ackerman asserted that the facility was the "scene of secretive work by special police units," where the "basic constitutional rights" of "poor, black and brown" Chicago city residents were violated.
 Ackerman asserted that "Chicagoans who end up inside do not appear to have a public, searchable record entered into a database indicating where they are, as happens when someone is booked at a precinct.
 Lawyers and relatives insist there is no way of finding their whereabouts.
 Those lawyers who have attempted to gain access to Homan Square are most often turned away, even as their clients remain in custody inside."

+According to Human Rights Watch, the March 2025 American deportations of Venezuelans to the maximum-security Terrorism Confinement Center prison in El Salvador were enforced disappearances.

+Uruguay

+During Uruguay's civic-military dictatorship, an approximated 197 Uruguayans were illegally detained and forcefully disappeared, and at least one child of a kidnapped person born in captivity was appropriated.
+As of 2025, the bodies of 31 of these people have been identified by forensic teams.